 Hocus Pocus Halloween Pancakes: One of the seasons top trending treats is all dressed up for Halloween with a touch of Hocus Pocus and spellbinding enchantment.

-This hocus pocus Halloween Pancake Cereal is the perfect way to prepare some pancakes of paranormal proportions.
+Hocus Pocus Halloween Pancake Cereal is the perfect way to prepare some bright colored pancakes of paranormal proportions for a fun treat for kids of all sizes!!

 The base of this recipe is the one I use for my classic pancake cereal recipe.
-Just like classic pancakes, but a little more liquid to make them thinner.
-To make this fun halloween breakfast, you will need these pantry staples:
+The recipe to make pancake cereal is similar to classic pancakes with a little more liquid added to make the batter thinner.

-Next, preheat your griddle or pan to approximately 275.
-The ideal temperature to cook pancakes is 375, but for these mini ones we want to cook them slower, at a lower temperature so you don’t have to flip each one.
+Next, preheat the griddle or pan to approximately 275 degrees F. The ideal temperature to cook pancakes is usually 375 degrees F, but for these mini ones we want to cook them slower, at a lower temperature so you don’t have to flip each one.

 When the batter seems to be cooked almost all the way through, use a spatula to move the pancakes around and get them evenly cooked on both sides.